ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 An identifier must start with either a letter or an `_`.
 It can then be composed of different Unicode characters.
 I strongly suggest using only letters and numbers to keep names simple and universal.
-Not everyone can easily make a special character like an accent (say `è` or `ï`) using his/her keyboard's layout.
+Not everyone can easily make a special character like `è` or `ï` using their keyboard's layout.

 I will explain casing styles and code convention in one or more other articles.
-For now, your goal is to write working code, not know every details of every subjects or you will never begin.
+For now, your goal is to write working code.
+Not knowing every details of every subjects is ok, otherwise you will never begin.

 Next, we explore another operator.
 As a refresher, in the first article of the series we learned about the _member access operators_.

 ### Assignment operator

-Now that we named our variable, it is time to assign it a value.
+Now that we named our variable, it is time to assign it a value (inferred as its type too).
 The `=` character represents the assignment operator.

 The assignment operator **assigns the value of the right-hand operand to the left** side.